-The gluten-free casein-free diet is a diet which involves avoiding all foodstuffs which contain gluten and casein.
+The gluten-free, casein-free diet (GFCF diet) is designed to exclude all foodstuffs which contain gluten and casein.

-Gluten a protein found in some cereals such as wheat, oats, rye and barley.
-Casein a protein found in some dairy products such as milk, butter and yoghurt.
+Gluten is a protein found in some cereals such as wheat, rye and barley.
+Oats contain a similar protein called avenin and are usually processed in the same factories, so are often included in the list of foods to be avoided for people following this diet.
+Casein is a protein found in dairy products such as milk, butter, cheese and yoghurt.

 Please read our Disclaimer on Autism Interventions